About Planimals

 Origin

 Claude Code generates whimsical plan names when you enter plan mode.
-Names like "quick-hopping-bunny" or "sleepy-round-penguin" are memorable identifiers, but they felt like they deserved more than text.
+Claude creates these names using an adjective-verb-noun pattern, producing memorable identifiers like "reactive-launching-whale" or "curious-exploring-fox".
+These names felt like they deserved more than text.
 Planimals gives each plan name a face—a small visual artifact to accompany your work.

 How It Works